A Tennessee Law Requires Doctors to Lie to Their Patients. We’re Suing.

 It’s a pretty basic premise: When we go to the doctor, we expect that they will tell us the truth.
 It shouldn’t be controversial to expect the information you receive from a medical professional to be accurate and based in science.

 This law is also plainly unconstitutional.
-It is a clear violation of the First Amendment right than for the state to force doctors to personally speak a government-ordered message with which they and the overwhelming consensus of the medical profession disagree.
+It is a clear violation of the First Amendment for the state to force doctors to personally deliver a government-ordered message that they and the overwhelming majority of the medical profession reject.
 It’s a direct violation of patients’ privacy rights under the 14th Amendment to be subjected to misleading and inaccurate statements about the constitutionally protected medical care they seek.
 And, it is a violation of the constitutionally mandated guarantee of equal protection under the 14th Amendment for Tennessee to single out medication abortion providers and patients for state-mandated inaccurate disclosures that aren’t imposed in any other health care context.

 And this infuriating treatment isn’t limited to Tennessee.
 Just last year, North Dakota and Oklahoma passed bills requiring doctors to tell this lie about medication abortion, both of which have been blocked by courts.
-During the course of that litigation, medical professionals emphasized that the laws force them to deliver false information to patients in violation of their ethical obligation.
+During the course of that litigation, medical professionals emphasized that the laws forced them to deliver false information to patients in violation of their ethical obligations.

 The intent of all these laws is clear: to shame, humiliate, and deceive people who have decided to have an abortion.
 The laws are designed to make the process so laborious and so confusing that some patients give up and abandon their constitutional right to abortion altogether.